amoilanen/functional-typescript/presentation/slides.md

 ## Higher-Kinded Types
-  ### Required to define more advanced type classes
+  ### Required to define advanced type classes

-* <i>What if we want to define a *single* typeclass instance which is parameterizable by a type parameter which itself might accept a type parameter, but we do not want for this typeclass instance to care for that particular last type parameter before the actual methods of the typeclass are called?</i>
+<i>What if we want to define a *single* typeclass instance which is parameterizable by a type parameter which itself might accept a type parameter,
+but we do not want for this typeclass instance to care for that particular last type parameter before the actual methods of the typeclass are called?</i>
 * Typescript does not support them yet ["Allow classes to be parametric in other parametric classes"](https://github.com/microsoft/TypeScript/issues/1213)
 * Example: `Promise<T>` is a generic type, but `Promise` (or `Promise<~>` as per the proposal) is not a valid type in Typescript, in Scala it would